57 photos, 1 videos

 Magoos was a unique bar in Tribeca in the seventies and eighties.
 Just about every person that hung out there was an artist.
 My apologies to those whose names I can't remember, and to those whom I never got around to photographing.
 I know I'm really pushing it with some of these images but I wanted to include as many regulars as possible.
-At the time, I thought my own photo was awful but thirty plus years later I'm thinking I look pretty good.
+At the time, I thought my own photo was awful but forty plus years later I'm thinking I look pretty good.
 Hopefully, everyone will see it the same way.

 Hand held exposure time

 Porfirio Didonna 1942-1986

 Hi Ken, can I ask you about these photos?
 My mom Sharon is in one of them and I'd love to use one for a little list piece I'm writing on Medium.
 Let me know?

 I remember Magoo's when it opened in the mid sixties ..It was unique in the had two entrances on two different streets....I was employed across the street at AT&T …...Limousines with fancy male patrons would exit and go in one door of Magoo"s Taxi's would drop off beautiful women in high fashion at other entrance …..This was at the beginning of SOHO when most of the was lofts used by the garment industry of food industry....It was a quiet part of Manhattan after dark (rats abounded in the dark street and alley ways)….I think Magoo's was a pick-up joint for well-healed johns and politicos......Saw many limos leave with beautiful women on arm of older male .....This was before Trump had a drivers license and Stormy Daniels was an unconceived Angel......rich

 Around 1978, I used to visit NYC from England to stay with my friend's dad, who was an artist.
 We used to eat at a place called Magoos and I wonder is this is the place?
 I was 7 or 8 years old and don't remember where it was but I do remember the hamburgers which came in a pitta-style flat bread.